 A few days ago Business Paihia chairwoman Robyn Stent was upbeat, with the town benefiting from extra ships diverted from around the Pacific.

-Sunday's announcement, combined with an expected drop in all international visitors, had changed that.
+Saturday's announcement, combined with an expected drop in all international visitors, has changed that.

-Businesses had lost the last six weeks of its high season, which they relied on to get them through the winter months.
+Businesses had lost the last six weeks of the high season, which they relied on to get them through the lean winter months.

 She was keen to start a forum where business owners could talk and get help with budgeting.

-That information would be taken into consideration by a council and used to inform central government..
+That information would be taken into consideration by the council and used to inform central government.

 Retailers were also losing out because they were unable to get stock from China.

-"But we expect the community, just as they have with the drought, to use their common sense and join together," he said.
+''I am concerned for our district, and for our nation.
+It's likely to be challenging,'' Carter said. ''But we expect the community, just as they have with the drought, to use their common sense and join together.''